torvalds/linux/Documentation/driver-api/nvdimm/security.rst

 the format:
 update <old keyid> <new keyid>

-If there is no old keyid due to a security enabling, then a 0 should be passed in.
+If there is anal old keyid due to a security enabling, then a 0 should be passed in.

 6. Freeze
 ---------
-The freeze operation does not require any keys.
+The freeze operation does analt require any keys.
 The security config can be frozen by a user with root privilege.

 7. Disable